SyamSundarKirubakaran/DSA_Java/README.md

 - [ ]  - Ten -> Check if a Number is Odd or Even using Bitwise Operators

 ## Mathematical
-- [ ]  - One -> Prime or not
+- [ ] A - One -> Prime or not
 - [ ]  - Two -> Print prime upto n - Sieve of Eratosthenes Algorithm
 - [ ]  - Three -> Lucky number or not

 ## Hashing
-- [ ]  - One -> check if the array has duplicate entries at K distance or not
+- [ ] A - One -> check if the array has duplicate entries at K distance or not
 - [ ]  - Two -> check if 2 sets are disjoint or not
 - [ ]  - Three -> Group all occurrences of elements order by their 1st occurrence.
 - [ ]  - Four -> Given an array A, count the distinct elements in all windows of size K